 Some certificate programs in dental ceramics are more comprehensive than others, but they generally consist of introductory coursework and may be taken alongside on-the-job training programs.
 Each of the five dental laboratory technology specialties may be covered in an associate's degree program.
 Students might also choose areas of specialization by taking elective courses.
 Educational prerequisites exist for each level of study.
 A high school diploma or equivalent is required.

 There are two types of dental laboratory technology certificates.
 The first is essentially the same as an associate degree without the general education courses.
 The second is more of an introductory program, with fewer required courses.
 The first will prepare students to become a Certified Dental Technician (CDT); the second will not.
 However, the introductory-type certificate may be a good place to start for individuals not certain if this field is for them.
 It may also be a good option for someone who will be taking a job that offers on-the-job technician training.

-Education prerequisites for certificates in dental laboratory technology are minimal -- a high school diploma or the equivalent.
-However, some schools suggest that high school courses include certain subjects.
-Those most often mentioned include computers, anatomy, physiology and chemistry.
+Some schools suggest aspiring students take high school courses related to computers, anatomy, physiology and chemistry.
 A few schools state they will give preference to students who have earned at least 12 credits in non-remedial college courses.